hatimeria/HatimeriaExtJSBundle/README.markdown

 Easy add sortable, editable grids with pagers, ajax forms, nice admin panel or user switch interface.

+This bundle is ready for use but still under heavy development.

 ## Full application

 This bundle is part of hatimeria CMF.